Nickklein13/Mediacreation-tool/README.md

 ![image](https://github.com/Nickklein13/Mediacreation-tool/assets/150096883/573a533e-b87b-4c08-b82b-0617da668bac)

 <p>
 4.)
 Clicking this will open a "Windows 10 setup" window.
-Follow the prompts making sure to take time to read each window; there may be pauses in between each window to allow the media creation tool to properly setup for configuration.
+Follow the prompts making sure to take time to read each window; there may be pauses in between each window to allow the media creation tool to properly set up for configuration.

-First screen you're accepting the Microsoft software Liscense terms.
+First screen you're accepting the Microsoft software License terms.

 </p>
 <br />